Underwater: Selling An Unprofitable Company

-We occasionally work on a valuation assignment where the subject company has a history of losses.
+We occasionally work on a valuation assignment where the subject company has a history of losing money.
 We are engaged by a shareholder of the business owner because they are looking to cut their losses and sell.
 So what is a company with negative earnings worth?

 In most cases, the value of a “going concern” company is based on earnings.
 There are many (many!) ways to ultimately get to a value, but for the most part, profit drives value.
 Why?
 Consider yourself as the buyer of some notional widget maker.
 WidgetCo, Inc. has some really, really nice machinery.
 Top of the line.
 State of the art.
 Great office space too.
 But buying the company, do you care more about the machinery and office space, or the ability to use both to turn a profit?
 In most cases the answer is “profit” – those assets may be nice… but they need to produce a profit for you.